 Register my child for My Brother’s Keeper

 In order to participate in MBK activities, all students must be registered.
-Please fill out the form below and return it to RBlount@k12mcsd.net
+If you are interested in registering your child, please contact Tiffany Hall at THall@k12mcsd.net

 In 2014, President Barack Obama launched the My Brother’s Keeper initiative to address persistent opportunity gaps faced by boys and young men of color and ensure that all young people can reach their full potential.

 In 2016, New York became the first state to accept Obama’s challenge and enacted the My Brother’s Keeper initiative into law.
 Monticello Central School District is one of the districts that has accepted the challenge to begin a new journey of growth and opportunity for our young men of color.

 Monticello Central School District joined the My Brother’s Keeper initiative in 2017, and the program continues to grow, adding new partnerships and programs each year.

 In 2019, the village of Monticello became the 25th municipality in the state to become a MBK community.
 To join the NYS MBK Community Network, the school superintendent and local government official must sign a joint letter to NYSED indicating their support of, and commitment to meeting the six MBK National milestones and the six New York State MBK goals.
 Upon becoming a member of the statewide network, a community gains the support of NYSED’s Office of Access, Equity, and Community Engagement Services to help build a community initiative and develop a local MBK action plan.

 What are the goals of the MBK program?